cyberpsychofc/cyberpsychofc/README.md

 - 👋 Hi, I’m @a8y4n
 - 👀 I’m interested in ...Cybersecurity and CGI
-- 🌱 I’m currently learning ...LIFE
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ... fun projects.
-- 📫 How to reach me ...

 <!---
 a8y4n/a8y4n is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.